cusma/d-asa/docs/reference-implementation.md

 For the coupon payments, the reference implementation enforces the following behaviors:

-- A coupon payment can not be executed until all the previous due coupons (if any) have been paid to all the investors.
+- A coupon payment **can no**t be executed until all the previous due coupons (if any) have been paid to all the investors.

 For the asset transfer of secondary markets, the reference implementation enforces the following behaviors:

-- D-ASA units can not be transferred until all the pending due coupon payments for the sender and receiver (if any) have been executed.
+- D-ASA units **can not** be transferred until all the pending due coupon payments for the sender and receiver (if any) have been executed.